rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 #serial=enable
 ```
 and uncomment it.
 This will set PPS-Client to read GPS time messages from the serial port.
 This, of course, requires that the GPS receiver is connected to the serial port of the Raspberry Pi and that the serial port has been set for this purpose.
-Setting the serial port can be done on either **Raspian** or **Ubuntu Mate** by using the **raspi-config** command.
-See details [here](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup).
+Setting the serial port can be done on **Raspian** by using the **raspi-config** command.
+Details are [here](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup).

-**GPS Only** can be demonstrated with no additional hardware connections if the [Adafruit Ultimate GPS module](https://www.adafruit.com/products/2324) (visible in the picture at the top) is used since this device connects directly to the RPi serial port through the GPIO pins.
+**GPS Only** can be demonstrated with no additional hardware connections if the [Adafruit Ultimate GPS module](https://www.adafruit.com/products/2324) (visible in the picture at the top) is used because this device connects directly to the serial port of the RPi through its GPIO pins.

 ## The chkconfig system services manager